Chandra-MARX/marxs/docs/source.rst

 Speficy the position for an astrophysical source
 ------------------------------------------------

+An astrophysical source in Marxs must be followed by a pointing model as first optical element that translates the sky coordiantes into the coordinate system of the sattellite (see `pos4d`) and an entrace aperture that selects an initial position for each ray (all rays from astrophysical sources are parallel, thus the position of the source on the sky only determines the direction of a photon but not if it hits the left or the right side of a mirror).
+See :ref:`sect-apertures` for more details.

-The following astropysical source are included in marxs:
+The following astropysical sources are included in marxs:

 .. autoclass:: ConstantPointSource

 .. autoclass:: SymbolFSource

-An astrophysical source in marxs has to be followed by a pointing modle as first optical element that translates the sky coordiantes into the coordinates system of the satallite (see `pos4d`).
 Sources can be used with the following pointing model:

 .. autoclass:: FixedPointing

 .. _sect-source-lab: